Health, Nutrition and Wellbeing

 Meeting Reformulation Targets

-Achieve the government’s reformulation targets for salt and calories; Increase the fibre content across key product categories by 25% by 2030
+Increase fibre content across key categories by 25% by 2030

 Supporting Local Communities